-Tony was elected to the Nabors Board of Directors and the Executive Committee of the Board in 1991.
-He has served as our President and Chief Operating Officer from 1991 to October 2011, Deputy Chairman since 2003, President and Chief Executive Officer since October 2011, and Chairman of the Board and Chairman of the Executive Committee of the Board since June 2012.
-From 1979 to 1991, Mr. Petrello was with the law firm Baker & McKenzie, where his practice focused on international arbitration, taxation and general corporate law.
+Anthony G. Petrello was elected to the Nabors Board of Directors and the Executive Committee of the Board in 1991.
+He has served as Nabors President and Chief Operating Officer from 1991 to October 2011, Deputy Chairman since 2003, President and Chief Executive Officer since October 2011, and Chairman of the Board and Chairman of the Executive Committee of the Board since June 2012.
+From 1979 to 1991, Petrello was with the law firm Baker & McKenzie, where his practice focused on international arbitration, taxation and general corporate law.
 He served as Managing Partner of the firm's New York office from 1986 until his resignation in 1991.
-Mr. Petrello holds a J.D. degree from Harvard Law School and B.S. and M.S. degrees in Mathematics from Yale University.
-Mr. Petrello also serves as a director of Stewart & Stevenson LLC and of Hilcorp Energy Company.
+Petrello holds a J.D. degree from Harvard Law School and B.S. and M.S. degrees in Mathematics from Yale University.
+Petrello also serves as a director of Stewart & Stevenson LLC and of Hilcorp Energy Company.

 Lead Director, Nabors Industries Ltd.

 John Yearwood was elected to the Board in 2010 and appointed Lead Director in 2011.
 He currently serves as Chairman of the Governance and Nominating Committee and member of the Executive, Audit, Compensation, Technical and Safety, and Risk Oversight Committees of the Board.